sparkle-simply/data-structures-and-algorithms/src/main/java/com/sparklesimply/dynamicprogramming/Overview.md

 #### Problem: Climb Stairs
 ###### Brute force approach:
-- for each step, we'll try noth possitnbilities to climp one step or two step
+- for each step, we'll try both possibilities to climb one step or two step
 - recursively compute both the combination until we reach the top
-- this will lead to recomputation of subproblems multiple times
+- this will lead to re-computation of sub-problems multiple times
-- also for each recursive step, we'll be brancing to two way (n-1) (n-2) and this will lead the time complexity of O(2^n)
+- also for each recursive step, we'll be branching to two-way (n-1) (n-2) and this will lead the time complexity of O(2^n)

 ###### Optimized approach:
 - as we know we were recomputing the subproblems multiple times in recursive approach